qjcg/dotfiles/README.md

 The options are:

 - don't commit it at all (safest)
-- keep it in a private branch, and be very careful only to ever push that branch to a private repo on server hardware you own, host, and fully control
+- keep it in a private branch and only ever push that branch to a private repo on server hardware you own, host, and fully control

 # Submodules (optional)